• Skip to primary navigation

 • Love This Recipe?
 You May Also Enjoy

-Top down view of this cheesy potato soup recipe, aka baked potato soup, topped with cheese, bacon, and green onions
+Top down view of a bowl of our easy cheesy potato soup recipe topped with shredded cheese, bacon, and chives.

 See recipe card below for a full list of ingredients and measurements.